mtxadmin/zabbix/DFS-R/README.md

     - Check for errors

     Script will detect all DFS-R folders and add appropriate keys to zabbix (via Zabbix API)

+    Now let's configure regular sending of monitoring data to these keys

 3. Add script to Windows task scheduler:<br>
     "Create Task.."